phantomics/specops/README.md

 ## A More Consistent Approach: IBM System Z

 Not all complex instruction sets are as challenging to implement as X86.
 IBM's System Z is an even older architecture, originally released as System/360 in 1965.
-This lineage of mainframe computers hosted the first true operating system software and their instruction set has retained backward compatibility for every version since its inception, even as the memory bus has grown from 24 to 64 bits.
+This lineage of mainframe computers hosted the first true operating system software and their instruction set has retained backward compatibility for every version since its inception, even as its memory addresses have grown from 24 to 31 to 64 bits.

 System Z instructions are structured according to a set of formats.
 Each format specifies not only the layout of the bit fields (which are always nibble-aligned) but their specific purposes.
 Thus, an instruction where the latter byte is an immediate integer value and an instruction where the latter byte is a memory offset are considered to belong to two different formats, even if their structure is otherwise identical.